Walk, cycle and lunch your way through Cornwall: The best trails with a café nearby

 On the way back, pop in for barista-made coffee and a slice of homemade cake at Park Café, or pack a picnic and enjoy a well-earned break between trails.
 If those young at heart still have energy to burn, there’s a lovely wooden play park to keep them occupied while the grownups browse the plant nursery just opposite.

-A tranquil base for countryside adventures, retreat to Callywith and embrace the Cornish way of life this May half term.
+A tranquil base for countryside adventures, retreat to Callywith and embrace the Cornish way of life.
 Sleeping four guests, while away afternoons in the games barn, sunbathe on the lawn or feed the local pheasants as they wander the grounds, just a five minute drive from Lanhydrock.

 Slow down the pace on the Camel Trail